gourlaysama/girouette/README.md

   * `wind_speed`: the measured wind speed.
   * `humidity`: the measured humidity.
   * `pressure`: the measured pressure.
+  * `cloud_cover`: the overall fraction of the sky covered by clouds.

 A style attribute is an object with 6 attributes, all optional:
 * `bg` (color): the background color.